apptainer/sif/README.md

 ### Download and Install From Source

-To get the sif package to include to your program:
+To get the sif package to use directly from your programs:

 ```Shell Session
 $ go get -u github.com/sylabs/sif/pkg/sif